est31/reference/src/statements.md

 >     ( `:` [_Type_] )<sup>?</sup> `=` [_Expression_] `else` [_BlockExpression_] `;`

-A *`let else` statement* introduces a new set of [variables], given by a refutable [pattern].
+A *`let else` statement* introduces a new set of [variables], given by a [pattern].
 The pattern is followed optionally by a type annotation.
 When no type annotation is given, the compiler will infer the type, or signal an error if insufficient type information is available for definite inference.
 It is is then followed by an initializer expression as well as a diverging `else` block.
+Compared to `let` statement patterns which have to be irrefutable, `let else` patterns can be both irrefutable and refutable.
+In the case of irrefutable patterns, the `else` clause is redundant, and thus a lint warns about them.

 Any variables introduced by a variable declaration are visible from the point of declaration until the end of the enclosing block scope,